Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we presented the fundamentals of the RNN and the LSTM network using a principled approach.
 Starting with the differential equations encountered in many branches of science and engineering, we showed that the canonical formulation of the RNN can be obtained by sampling delay differential equations used to model processes in physics, life sciences, and neural networks.
 We proceeded to obtain the standard RNN formulation by appropriately choosing the parameters of the canonical RNN equations and applying stability considerations.
 We then formally explained RNN unrolling within the framework of approximating an IIR system by an FIR model and proved the sufficient conditions for its applicability to learning sequences.
 Next, we presented the training of the standard RNN using Back Propagation Through Time, segueing to the review of the vanishing and exploding gradients, the well-known numerical difficulties, associated with training the standard RNN by Gradient Descent.
 We subsequently addressed the shortcomings of the standard RNN by morphing the canonical RNN system into the more robust LSTM network through a series of extensions and embellishments.
 In addition to the logical construction of the Vanilla LSTM network from the canonical RNN, we included a self-contained overview of the Vanilla LSTM network, complete with the specifications of all principal entities as well as clear, descriptive, yet concise, presentations of the forward pass and, importantly, the backward pass, without skipping any steps.
-The main contribution up to this point has been our unique pedagogical approach for analyzing the RNN and Vanilla LSTM systems from the signal processing perspective, a formal derivation of the RNN unrolling procedure, and a thorough treatment using a descriptive and meaningful notation, aimed at demystifying the underlying concepts.
+The main contribution up to this point has been our unique pedagogical approach for analyzing the RNN and Vanilla LSTM systems from the Signal Processing perspective, a formal derivation of the RNN unrolling procedure, and a thorough treatment using a descriptive and meaningful notation, aimed at demystifying the underlying concepts.
 Moreover, as an unexpected benefit of our analysis, we identified two novel extensions to the Vanilla LSTM network: the convolutional non-causal input context windows and the external input gate.
 We then augmented the equations for the LSTM cell with these extensions (along with the recurrent projection layer, previously introduced by another researcher team).
-Potential candidates for future work would include implementing the Augmented LSTM system inside a high-performance computing environment and benchmarking its efficacy in multiple practical scenarios.
-Of particular relevance to the author is language representation as pertains to ``question answering'' software products.
-We are interested in measuring the performance impact, attributed to the non-causal input context windows, compared to the Vanilla LSTM network and the bi-directional LSTM network, as the baselines.
-We also plan to evaluate the effectiveness of the external input gate in helping to eliminate the non-essential content from the input sequences.
-Finally, the author would be delighted to see the Augmented LSTM network applied to other use cases and the results shared with the Machine Learning community.
+Candidate recommendations for future work include implementing the Augmented LSTM system within a high-performance computing environment and benchmarking its efficacy in multiple practical scenarios.
+The use of the Augmented LSTM could potentially benefit the language representation subsystems used in question answering and in automating customer support.
+For these applications, it will be important to evaluate the performance impact, attributed to the non-causal input context windows, as compared to the different baselines, such the Vanilla LSTM network, the bi-directional LSTM network, the Transformer, and other state-of-the-art models.
+Also of particular relevance to this use case will be to measure the effectiveness of the external input gate in helping to eliminate the non-essential content from the input sequences.
+Finally, adopting the Augmented LSTM network to other practical domains and publishing the results is respectfully encouraged.